jindrichmynarz/dissertation/parts/transformation.md

 This derivative covers rates from November 30, 1999 to April 7, 2016, so it allowed to convert most prices in our dataset.
 Prices in non-CZK currencies were converted using the exchange rates valid at their notice's publication date.
 This was done as a two-step process, first converting the prices EUR followed by the conversion to CZK.
+In order to automate the this task's execution we employed [sparql-to-csv](https://github.com/jindrichmynarz/sparql-to-csv), a tool that we developed, which also allows to pipe query results into another query.

 The normalized prices were winsorized^[<https://en.wikipedia.org/wiki/Winsorizing>] at 99.5^th^ percentile to remove likely incorrect extreme prices.
 Due to limited expressivity of SPARQL this task needed to be split into two SPARQL queries followed by a SPARQL update operation.
 The first query retrieved the count of 0.5 % prices, the second query chose the minimum price in the 0.5 % of highest prices using the count as a limit, and the final update capped 0.5 % of highest prices at this minimum.
-In order to automate the this task's execution we employed [sparql-to-csv](https://github.com/jindrichmynarz/sparql-to-csv), a tool that we developed, which also allows to pipe query results into another query.
+As in the case of currency conversion, we automated the steps of this task using piped queries in sparql-to-csv.

 <!--
 Out-takes: